2026 UNSW STEM, Robotics & Coding Challenge

 Junior Coding Explorers

-Use ScratchJr or MRT AI Studio to create a rescue story, animation, or simple game about the highway collapse emergency.
+Use ScratchJr to create a rescue story, animation, or simple game inspired by the Highway Collapse emergency.

 Path B